Aggravated Assault in Georgia: Minimum Prison Time under OCGA 16-5-21

 - With intent to murder, to rape, or to rob;

-- With a deadly weapon or with any object, device, or instrument which, when used offensively against a person, is likely to or actually does result in serious bodily injury;
+- Aggravated assault with a deadly weapon sentence in Georgia.
+With a deadly weapon or with any object, device, or instrument which, when used offensively against a person, is likely to or actually does result in serious bodily injury;

 - With any object, device, or instrument which, when used offensively against a person, is likely to or actually does result in strangulation; or